RutvikC/Project-3/README.md

 Python 3.8.2
 ```

 If the python version on your machine is Python 2.6 or higher than this script will not work on your machine.
-You need atleast 3.6 or higher for this script to run.
+You need at least 3.6 or higher for this script to run.

 Now moving onto running the project3_script.py.
 Below is an example on how to run the script: First you will be asked to choose an option, here I have selected 1.
 Since I am searching for a file, I am asked for the search directory path next.
 After entering that I am aksed for any specific find options that I want to enter along with some examples.
 And then finally the script runs the 'find' command on the input parameters and the found files are displayed on the terminal.